Strong winter storm to bring heavy rain and snow to Southland through Friday; Grapevine open

 Heavy snow was falling, and accumulating quickly, at the higher elevations of our local mountains.

 A winter storm warning was in place through 3 p.m.
-Friday for our local mountain areas above 5,000 feet.
+Friday for some of our local mountain areas above 5,000 feet.

 Forecasters are calling for 3 to 8 inches between 4,500 to 5,500 feet.
 From 1 to 3 feet of snow is possible above 6,000 feet.

-Forecasters also warned of gusty south winds with Friday’s storm.
+Forecasters also warned of gusty southern winds with Friday’s storm.
 Mountain areas could see gust to 60 mph through the day.

 Windy conditions could lead to downed trees and power outages.